GWGHQ LAWSUIT ALERT: Levi & Korsinsky Reminds GWG Holdings, Inc. Investors of a Class Action Lawsuit and Upcoming Deadline

-NEW YORK, April 14, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in GWG Holdings, Inc. ("GWG" or the "Company") (OTC: GWGHQ) of a class action securities lawsuit.
+NEW YORK, April 18, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in WG Holdings, Inc. ("GWG" or the "Company") (OTC: GWGHQ) of a class action securities lawsuit.

-CLASS DEFINITION: This lawsuit is on behalf of persons or entities who purchased or otherwise acquired certain GWG Holdings, Inc. securities between December 23, 2017 and April 20, 2022.
+CLASS DEFINITION: This lawsuit is on behalf of persons or entities who purchased or otherwise acquired certain WG Holdings, Inc. securities between December 23, 2017 and April 20, 2022.

 https://zlk.com/pslra-1/gwg-holdings-inc-information-request-form-2?prid=38235&wire=3